solarwinds/solarwinds-apm-ruby/README.md

 ## Custom Ruby Scripts & Applications

-The oboe gem has the ability to instrument any arbitrary Ruby application or script as long as the gem is initialized with the manual methods:
+The oboe gem has the ability to instrument any arbitrary Ruby application or script.
+Only the `tracing_mode` needs to be set to tell the oboe gem to initiate performance metric collection.

 ```ruby
 require 'rubygems'